The-Hacker-Recipes/The-Hacker-Recipes/physical/super-secret-zones/burger-de-seigneur.md

 ### Cook the steak

-put the steak and the lard in the pan and cook it when it almost finish put 2 slice of cheddar on each steak as shown below.
+Put the steak and the lard in the pan and cook it when its almost finished put 2 slices of cheddar on each steak as shown below.

 ![](<../../.gitbook/assets/cuisson_seigneur.png>)